Frequently Asked Questions

 Can you prescribe medication?

-No. As a clinical psychologist, I do not prescribe medication.
-I often collaborates with psychiatrists, primary care physicians, and other prescribers when medication may be an important part of a client’s treatment plan.
+No. As a psychologist I don't prescribe medication.
+I collaborate with psychiatrists and primary care physicians when medication is part of the picture.

 How long will therapy last?